fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/build_deploy_documentation.md

     retrieval
-- **MAX_IMAGES_PER_SIGHT** : maximum number of images the triggered image crawler should retrieve per sight o Note: under the hood, this parameter sets the limit command line argument of the image crawler
+- **MAX_IMAGES_PER_SIGHT** : maximum number of images the triggered image crawler should retrieve per sight
+       - Note: under the hood, this parameter sets the limit command line argument of the image crawler
 - **MAX_SIGHTS_PER_CITY** : maximum number of sights the triggered image crawler should retrieve for the city